 - The Governing Board will keep this policy under review, ensuring that it is communicated to students and parents/carers.
 The Governing Board, Headteacher and staff will ensure that the concerns and particular needs and views of students are listened to and appropriately addressed. - The Headteacher, Senior Leadership Team and all teaching staff will be responsible for the implementation and day to day management of this policy.
 They will promote, recognise and encourage positive behaviour and high levels of punctuality and attendance.
 The ethos of the school will promote equality and diversity for all groups and communities.
 Bullying, aggression and prejudice will not be accepted. - All school staff, including teachers, support staff and volunteers will be responsible for ensuring that the policies and procedures are applied.
-All staff share responsibility with the support of the Headteacher and the Senior Leadership Team, for creating a high quality learning environment and promoting good behaviour.
-In dealing with matters of behaviour staff should always be seen to: - > Act justly and fairly - > Establish a relationship of respect with students - > Deal promptly and personally in matters of discipline - > Apply a consistent approach - Students are expected to take responsibility for their own actions and behave in an appropriate manner thereby enabling themselves and others to achieve the highest possible levels of attainment for all.
-Students will be made fully aware of the school policy, procedures and expectations.
-Students should be actively encouraged and supported in feeling able to report any incidents of poor behaviour including bullying, aggression and harassment. - Parents/carers will be encouraged to take responsibility for supporting and reinforcing the positive behaviour and attendance of their child both inside and outside the school.
+All staff share responsibility with the support of the Headteacher and the Senior Leadership Team, for creating a high-quality learning environment and promoting good behaviour.
+In dealing with matters of behaviour, staff should always: - Act justly and fairly in line with restorative approaches - Establish a relationship of respect with students - Deal promptly with matters of discipline, refer to character traits - Treat all students fairly having due regard for the equalities act. - Students are expected to take responsibility for their own actions and behave in an appropriate manner thereby enabling themselves and others to achieve the highest possible levels of attainment for all.
+Students will be made fully aware of the school policy, procedures and expectations. - Students should be actively encouraged and supported in feeling able to report any incidents of poor behaviour including bullying, aggression and harassment. - Parents/carers will be encouraged to take responsibility for supporting and reinforcing the positive behaviour and attendance of their child both inside and outside the school.
 They will be encouraged to work in partnership with the school and, where appropriate, external agencies, to promote and contribute to positive behaviour and high levels of attendance and punctuality.